AutoPas/AutoPas/README.md

 2. Handling the leaving particles
    * Apply boundary conditions on them

-   * Potentially send them to other mpi-processes
+   * Potentially send them to other mpi-processes, skip this if MPI is not needed

    * Add them to the containers using
       ```C++
-      addParticle(particle)
+      autoPas.addParticle(particle)
       ```

 3. Handle halo particles: